Dan-in-CA/sip_plugins/moisture_sensor_data_mqtt/README.md

 | Wettest value (required)| The raw wettest vale the sensor can send. |
 | Retention period(optional)| The amount of time readings will be saved.
 Not implemented yet.|

+If a required attribute is not set the plugin will quietly skip sensor.

 ## Sensor

-Sensor namess can be renamed by changing the name of the sensor field.
+Sensor names can be renamed by changing the name of the sensor field.
 Sensors can be deleted by blanking out the name in the sensor field.